PubMed Central Reference Number (PMCID) in publications and citations

+Why is this important?
+As BLaST provides support for research, we are required by NIH to ensure work supported is fully acknowledged.
 Institutions and investigators are responsible for ensuring full compliance with the Public Access Policy when working with a publisher (e.g. that any publishing or copyright agreements are consistent with submitting to PMC).
-A uthors should work with the publisher before any rights are transferred to ensure that all conditions of the NIH Public Access Policy can be met.
+Authors (you, the BLaST researcher) should work with the publisher before any rights are transferred to ensure that all conditions of the NIH Public Access Policy can be met.
 Authors should avoid signing any agreements with publishers that do not allow the author to comply with the NIH Public Access Policy.

 2) Deposit Paper Upon Acceptance for Publication

 - Method A : Publish in a journal that deposits all NIH-funded final published articles in PMC without author involvement.